-For the Base Case load forecast, LOLE was 0.48 days/year in 2016, a significant violation of the 0.1 days/year criterion, which is an unacceptable probability of a load shedding occurrence.
-Beyond 2016, due to annual load growth the LOLE continues to escalate for the remainder of the Study Period reaching an LOLE of 3.63 days/year in 2022.
-As shown in Table 4-13, the low load forecast causes the LOLE violation to be deferred slightly, while the high (econometric) load forecast results in significantly higher LOLE violations in 2016 and 2022.
+For the Base Case load forecast, LOLE was 0.48 in 2016, a significant violation of the 0.1 days per year criterion.
+Beyond 2016, due to annual load growth the LOLE continues to escalate for the remainder of the Study Period reaching an LOLE of 3.63 days per year in 2022.
+As shown in Table 4-13, the low load forecast causes the LOLE violation to be deferred to 2018, while the high (econometric) load forecast results in significantly higher LOLE violations in 2016 and 2022.